Charity Selection Process

-OFTW’s new partner selection process has two distinct stages: the selection of the full portfolio, and the selection of ‘OFTW Top Picks’.
-The first stage is conducted by TLYCS on an ongoing basis according to their existing criteria and process.
+OFTW’s partner selection process has two distinct stages: the selection of the full portfolio, and the selection of ‘OFTW Top Picks.’
+The first stage is conducted by GiveWell on an ongoing basis according to their existing criteria and process.
 The second stage is conducted by OFTW each spring.

 Stage 1: Selection of full portfolio

-This stage is carried out by TLYCS on an ongoing basis, and we provide a short overview of this process below.
-A full overview of TLYCS’s charity selection methodology can be found here.
+This stage is carried out by GiveWell on an ongoing basis, and we provide a short overview of this process below.
+A full overview of GiveWell’s charity selection methodology can be found here.

-Like One for the World, TLYCS’s mission is to improve the lives of people living in extreme poverty, and it selects charities that help achieve that goal.
-TLYCS uses three broad criteria to select its charities:
+Like One for the World, GiveWell’s mission is to improve the lives of people living in extreme poverty, and it selects charities that help achieve that goal.
+GiveWell uses four broad criteria to select its charities:

 Stage 2: Selection of ‘OFTW Top Picks’

-In keeping with our founding criteria and principles, we use five criteria to select our Top Picks:
+In keeping with our founding criteria and principles, we use four criteria to select our Top Picks:

-- Direct impact: we have a preference for organizations that are working to reduce preventable deaths and assist people living in extreme poverty directly (as opposed to indirectly helping these people, for example through research or policy advocacy).
+Direct impact and simplicity of programs.
+We have a preference for organizations that reduce preventable deaths and assist people living in extreme poverty directly

-- Track record: we have a preference for organizations with a longer track record of success and those that appeal well to our donors
+Track record and cultural fit.
+We have a preference for organizations with a longer track record of success and those that appeal well to our donors

 We expect our charities to perform very well on each of these four criteria, but recognise that they will have different strengths and weaknesses on these four criteria.
 In particular, as in financial investments, there is often a tradeoff between the strength of evidence (uncertainty or variance) and the cost effectiveness (expected value or mean), and we will communicate this to our members in our evaluations.